relatedcode/awesome-mojo/readme.md

 # Awesome Mojo [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-Mojo🔥 is a programming language that combines the usability of Python with the performance of C.
+Mojo is a programming language that combines the usability of Python with the performance of C.

 ## Contents